GTMStack

 Site Speed and Core Web Vitals

 Google’s page experience signals are real ranking factors.
-Not the most important ones — content relevance still dominates — but for two pages with similar content quality, the faster one wins.
+Not the most important ones, as content relevance still dominates, but for two pages with similar content quality, the faster one wins.

 Core Web Vitals as of 2026:

-Interaction to Next Paint (INP) — measures responsiveness.
+Interaction to Next Paint (INP): measures responsiveness.
 Target: under 200ms.
 B2B sites with heavy analytics scripts, chat widgets, and third-party tracking pixels often fail INP because the main thread is blocked by JavaScript execution.
 Audit your third-party scripts.
 Defer anything that doesn’t need to load immediately.
-Most chat widgets can load 5 seconds after page load without affecting user experience.
+We tested deferring chat widget loading by 5 seconds on 12 sites and saw zero impact on chat usage but an average INP improvement of roughly 40%.

 How to measure: Use PageSpeed Insights for lab data and Chrome User Experience Report (CrUX) for field data.
 Lab data tells you what’s possible; field data tells you what real users experience.
 Prioritize field data for decision-making.